logzio/logz-docs/_source/logzio_collections/_technical-notes/_README.md

       Leave a blank line before and after headings.

 4. When you're done, find the **Commit new file** section below the edit box.
 Add a commit message.
     Good practice is to write in present tense.
-(For example: write new technical note on kibana upgrade)
+(For example: 'write new technical note on kibana upgrade')

 5. Click **Create a new branch...**, and then click **Commit new file**.
 This starts a pull request that the docs manager will review.